hoytpr/Helpful_scripts_and_things/Merging-run-datafiles-with-same-sample-names.md

 It seems pretty simple, but without parameter expansion is more tricky than one might think.
-Because this needs to be done on a Windows-based system (the NextSeq uses Windows 7 and a "mapped" remote drive), it has to use a GitBash terminal or CygWin terminal.
+Because this needs to be done on a Windows-based system (the NextSeq uses Windows 7 and a "mapped" remote drive to stream the sequence data), it has to use a GitBash terminal or CygWin terminal.
 This essentially prevents me from asking questions on StackOverflow, where I often lurk when doing scripting.